senswain/Terraform/README.md

 9 Azure resources are created in the following order using Powershell in Microsoft Visual Studio Code:

-Resource Group
+Resource Group,
-Virtual Network
+Virtual Network,
-Subnet
+Subnet,
-Network Security Group
+Network Security Group,
-Network Security Rule
+Network Security Rule,
-Network Security Group Association
+Network Security Group Association,
-Public IP address
+Public IP address,
-Network Interface Card
+Network Interface Card,
-Virtual Machine
+Virtual Machine,

 Additionally, there are two other files in this repository, "customdata.tpl" and "windows-ssh-script.tpl";